kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_packing_lists.md

 1. Click the menu button on the right of an existing packing list.
 2. Click "Copy".
 3. Enter a name for the new packing list.
-4. (Optional) Click the menu button on the top right and click "Clear amounts" to reset the packed amounts.
+4. (Optional) Click the menu button on the top-right and click "Clear amounts" to reset the packed amounts.

 ## Adding Items

-With a packing list open, click the '+' button in the bottom right corner.
+With a packing list open, click the '+' button in the bottom-right corner.
 On the create item screen, fill out the fields as described below:

 - **Name**: The name of the item
 - **Packed amount**: The number of items currently packed, can be blank or a number (with decimal places)